BossHobby/Docs/docs/Configuring-Quicksilver.md

 ## Profile

-Here is where you save profile information or load a saved profile.
-You can also name the craft and see what firmware is on it.
+Here is where you view and save profile information or load a saved profile.
+You can also name the craft and see which version of the firmware is on it.

 Profiles are saved as .yaml files and can be edited in a code editor.

+Target configurations can be uploaded/downloaded here as well, they are also .yaml format (see [Unified targets](https://docs.bosshobby.com/Features/#runtime-targets))

 We will supply template profiles for some bnf models [here](https://github.com/BossHobby/Templates) These are available within the configurator and are applied after flashing your target.